-Stock futures point to giving back some of Monday's gains
+Stock futures rebound to build on Monday's gains

 This comes after a day that saw stocks fall more than 500 points and yet end the day in the green.

-Dow Jones futures were lower by 0.4 percent.
-The S&P 500 slipped 0.4 percent and the Nasdaq Composite was off 0.4 percent.
+Dow Jones futures were higher by 0.3 percent.
+The S&P 500 added 0.3 percent and the Nasdaq Composite gained 0.5 percent.

 Investors will get a look at the first inflation-related report of the week with a reading on U.S. producer prices.